EthanG11/facebook-clone/README.md

 Features currently being worked on include Likes,messaging, and a user profile view.

-The Devise Gem handles user authentication. and the Gravatar API is queried for user profile pictures through the Gravatastic gem.
+The Devise Gem handles user authentication and the Gravatar API is queried for user profile pictures through the Gravatastic gem.